Project-YXKJ/SilverStarSCS.Docs/docs/index.rst

 CONTACT
   Dev

-It is :ref:`maintained <devguide>` by SilverStar's devs.
-We welcome your corrections!
+The book is :ref:`maintained <devguide>` by SilverStar's devs.
+It contains information and notes intended to ensure long-term and reliable operation.
+Should you notice any discrepancies or if you have improvement requests, then we would be glad to receive your feedback.

 Full Table of Contents
 ======================